YJDoc2/MapReduce-with-Docker/Readme.md

 ## Points to Note

-As said before this implements an idea case version of Map-Reduce algorithm to prove that the distributed system actually works as expected : The original paper can be found at https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf
+As said before this implements an ideal case version of Map-Reduce algorithm to prove that the distributed system actually works as expected : The original paper can be found at https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf

 The paper describes algorithm which takes in consideration things such as network latency, an underlying distributed filesystem, occasional failure of worker nodes, etc. The ideal version implemented here assumes that :

 - worker nodes are always up, and they are up before master starts
-- worker nodes are always available with no, and some failures, and will always complete the work they are assigned
+- worker nodes are always available with no failures, and will always complete the work they are assigned
 - the underlying files system is imitated using docker volumes, where the same directory in host system is mapped into each of the containers, giving an impression to nodes that they have a shared filesystem.

 ## An Use-Oriented Overview